Inference Frameworks Introduction

 Text-to-Text Model Inference Framework

-The ChanShen community supports the following three text-to-text inference frameworks: VLLM, SGLang, and TGI.
+CSGHub support the following six text-to-text inference frameworks: VLLM, SGLang, TGI, llama.cpp, kTransformers, and MindIE.
 Each framework has its unique features and use cases, suitable for different inference tasks.
 When selecting a framework, you can decide on the most appropriate tool based on specific scenarios and requirements.

 1. VLLM